 - Stain.
 Once the stain is dry use FrogTape® to create the design of choice and paint on a metallic patina

-The utensil/flateware holder and the plant holder / centerpiece is made pretty much in the same way.
-Only I added partitions/dividers to the utensil holder.
-Oh, and a quick little FYI, if you don’t love the look of mason jars inside your holder (or think it is redundant), place your bottom slats flush with the bottom of the holder (that open space may look cool, but your forks and knives will slide right out if you aren’t also using jars).
+Oh, and a quick little FYI, if you don’t love the look of mason jars inside your holder (or think it is redundant), place your bottom slats flush with the bottom edge of the holder (that open space may look cool, but your forks and knives will slide right out if you aren’t also using jars).

 Cut List: